18F/handbook/_pages/hiring-staying-or-changing-jobs/assignee-detail.md

 - [TTSJobs Application Form Template](https://docs.google.com/forms/d/1kpsTvpfCBox7ksQtX9VjQQdjkflPGCdKIZK-a9nUDPU/edit)
 - [TTSJobs Application & Nomination Form Template](https://docs.google.com/forms/d/1C8OVwj-yvuHicDwPbtFTLxPLn8zZA6WK6HC-0uIzHwk/edit)
 - [TTS Interview Guide Template](https://docs.google.com/document/d/1GCVgMUBS-Hi7STLdWO6Ci47LXbYCz85U2kpVA71AZLc/edit)

   - Best practices for developing an interview guide are available in the [Hiring Manager Guide](https://docs.google.com/document/d/1HDZYwc8E5_WepNvj55sqa3gc3W1NkHpd_110mSyD6RQ/edit#).
   - An interview guide for the role may already exist if the role was previously posted; the Talent Team can check.

 ## Posting an Internal Role

 When the templates are ready for review, the Hiring Manager sends and email with the announcement, the application form, and interview guide to Talent at [jointts@gsa.gov](mailto:jointts@gsa.gov).
 A Talent team member will review with 48 hours and may possibly suggest edits.
-Once materials have been approved by Talent, they will add the posting to [#tts-jobs](https://gsa-tts.slack.com/messages/tts-jobs/) on Slack and the [TTSJobs handbook page]({{site.baseurl}}/ttsjobs/).
+Once materials have been approved by Talent, they will add the posting to [\#tts-jobs](https://gsa-tts.slack.com/messages/tts-jobs/) on Slack and the [TTSJobs handbook page]({{site.baseurl}}/ttsjobs/).

 ## Internal Interviews

 Hiring Managers select an interview panel and schedule interviews, the same as would happen for an external hire.
+All candidates must receive a copy of the interview questions prior to their interview.
 Best practices are available in the [Hiring Manager Guide](https://docs.google.com/document/d/1HDZYwc8E5_WepNvj55sqa3gc3W1NkHpd_110mSyD6RQ/edit).

 Internal reference checks are optional.
 Refer to the [Reference Check template](https://docs.google.com/document/d/1QL6711NSv3nsIlN_3Rc7DFk8Apubyy8ugQHAAEWRWgc/edit) for guidance.